dmxcody/212-spring-2019/lab-11/readme.md

 # Lab 10: Binary Search Trees

-TODO: Come up with a more creative lab name

 ## 1. Introduction

 Today you will be creating and implementing a Binary Search Tree given just a near-empty header file and a strict specification for each component of the class.